What is a fracture test?

 Fracture testing machines

 STEP Lab is synonymous with excellence in material testing, boasting unparalleled proficiency in the field.
 With our advanced electric testing machines, we excel in conducting precise fracture toughness evaluations.
-Whether it’s high load capacities or extreme temperatures, our facility is equipped to handle diverse testing conditions, guaranteeing thorough assessments and dependable outcomes for all our clients.
+Whether it’s high load capacities or extreme temperatures, our facility is equipped to handle diverse testing conditions, guaranteeing reliable testing aligned with fracture mechanics requirements to meet diverse client needs.

 EA SERIES